Gulf of Mexico and East Coast Carbon Cruise (GOMECC–5)

 GOMECC-5 Cruise Logistics

-The GOMECC-5 expedition will take place October 21–November 25, 2025, aboard the NOAA Ship Ronald H. Brown, a state-of-the-art oceanographic research vessel equipped to support multidisciplinary studies.
+The GOMECC-5 expedition will take place aboard the NOAA Ship Ronald H. Brown, a state-of-the-art oceanographic research vessel equipped to support multidisciplinary studies.
 GOMECC–5 is organized by the NOAA Ocean Acidification Program and includes researchers from universities and laboratories across the Gulf region and beyond.

 GOMECC-5 Dispatches

-Graduate student Lauren Bomer will be sharing updates and reflections from the cruise through the GOMECC–5 Dispatches, which offer personal accounts and scientific insights from research expeditions—highlighting the work, challenges, and discoveries made along the way.
+Graduate student Lauren Bomer’s dissertation will focus on this project.
+She will share updates and reflections from the cruise through the GOMECC–5 Dispatches, offering personal accounts and scientific insights from the expedition—highlighting the work, challenges, and discoveries made along the way.

 Coming soon.